gotdibbs/monikerz/README.md

 ## Building

 It is recommended to use VS Code for development.
 There are recommended extensions for this repository.
+It is also recommended that you install the chrome extensions associated with debugging the react, redux, and xstate libraries.

 ### Environment Variables